wabwaber/Lunabotics-WPI-25/DOCUMENTATION.md

 3. this then allows us to convert each given value from the token to a float and put it into an array called map that is the current input mapping of the controls
 4. Lastly it sets the drive motors to the requested amount by multiplying the given input by the multiplier, as a reminder the multiplier is 2 times the max motor current. where the input given via serial or the python script is between -0.5 and 0.5

 In an ideal world the loop would also handle the logic for turning, by passing it off to another cpp file to do either point turning or the spline math then having it return the required wheel values.
-The current commented stuff handles just point turning where the right joy stick's x axis handles the wheel turning with the effort being just 100 * the input.
+The current commented out code handles just point turning where the right joy stick's x axis handles the wheel turning with the effort being just 100 * the input.

 <a id="ardy-to-mot-cpp"></a> [Updated 11/12/2024]:#
 ### ArdyToMot.cpp